 Figure 4 depicts the extracted latent factors for the mean (left panel) and volatility (right panel).
 The mean regime factor is not very persistent.
 Yet, it remains below the threshold for a few months after the end of the Persian Gulf war and then again during the Great Recession, the 2014 oil price collapse, and the Great Shutdown.
 About 91% of the observations in the sample belong in the high-mean regime.
-The volatility regime factor is roughly consistent with the factor extracted from the simpler volatility switching model (see Figure 2), although the high volatility regime appears to be slightly less prevalent here (5% from the authors upon request of the observations are in the high-volatility regime versus 7% in the model with volatility switching only).20
+The volatility regime factor is roughly consistent with the factor extracted from the simpler volatility switching model (see Figure 2), although the high volatility regime appears to be slightly less prevalent here (5% of the observations are in the high-volatility regime versus 7% in the model with volatility switching only).20

 A comparison of Figure 2 and Figure 4 suggest their informational content is very similar.
 Given this similarity, the reader may wonder how the mean and volatility latent regime factors are related.
-To explore this issue, we report the 24-month rolling window correlations among the latent factors as well as the coherence (see Figure 11).21 Three features are noticeable in this figure.
+To explore this issue, we report the 24-month rolling window correlations among the latent factors as well as the coherence (see Figure 5).21 Three features are noticeable in this figure.
 First, the correlation is negative throughout the sample but exhibits a large degree of time variation.
 Second, although the correlation between the latent factors drops significantly during the Gulf War, it remains high throughout the Great Recession, during the 2014 oil price collapse and the Great Shutdown.
 Third, the coherence plot indicates that the co-movement among the two factors is accounted for, slightly more, by lower than higher frequencies, especially the frequencies corresponding to periods longer than three months.
-Very similar patterns emerge when we redo the analysis using Brent oil prices (see Figure A.6 of the online appendix).
-The key takeaway from these figures is that the relation between the mean and volatility factors is time-varying.
-While the correlation is negative across all rolling windows, the correlation drops to about half during the abovementioned episodes.
-In addition, as the coherence illustrates, the correlation is larger for higher frequencies (periods of less than 3 months) thank for the higher frequencies.
+Very similar patterns emerge when we redo the analysis using Brent oil prices

+20Figure A.5 of the online appendix illustrates the results for the Brent.